-Budget Overview - The chart below shows the total operating budget of \$108,770,275 by category:
+Budget Overview - The chart below shows the total operating budget of \$109,043,000 by category:

-Personal Services - These services are the largest expenditures of the overall budget and represent \$53,685,273 or 49%, of the total budget.
-There are 930 authorized budgeted positions within the organization.
-Over the past five years, we averaged approximately \$1 million in growth in this area.
-Now, we must start reducing the FTE's by 60 positions over the next five years to control costs.
-Currently, filled jobs are safeguarded from a reduction in force or furloughs.
+Personal Services - Employee Wages and Benefits are the largest expenditures of the overall budget and represent \$54,084,706 or 50%, of the total budget.
+There are 919 authorized budgeted positions within the organization.
+In the past five years, we averaged approximately \$1 million in growth in this area.
+Nevertheless, by taking cost reduction measures, we are able to reduce the impact of the growth.
+Our goal to reduce FTE's by 60 positions over the next five years is off to a good start with the elimination of 24 positions.
+However, the establishment of a Storm Water Utility created 12 new FTE's thus a net reduction of 12 positions.
+We continue to safeguard our employees, our most valuable assets, from furloughs.

-Operating Expenditures - This is the City's second largest expenditure and represents 36%, or \$39,138,943, of the total budget.
-Departments made significant reductions across the board to adhere with budget requirements.
-Compared to previous years, operating expenditures appear flat.
-However, over the past five years, we have averaged approximately \$1.9 million in growth in this area.
-We are realigning priorities, moving service delivery strategies and initiating a cost reduction plan to help reduce costs.
+Operating Expenditures - This is the City's second largest expenditure and represents 38%, or \$41,635,816, of the total budget.
+Departments made significant reductions across the board to adhere to budget requirements.
+Compared to previous years, operating expenditures have decreased slightly due to the recession and belt tightening.
+However, in the past five years, we have averaged approximately \$1.2 million in growth in this area.
+We have initiated a cost reduction plan to help reduce costs, realign priorities, and move our service delivery strategies forward.